-Economic Environmental Social Cultural

-Negative Community Halls are None identified.
-Community halls Community halls

-supported by a small might be under- might be under-

-ratepayer base utilised due to their utilised due to their

-which might not be location is very small location is very small

-able to bear future settlements that have settlements that have

-costs of upgrading a a variety of a variety of

-large number of community buildings community buildings

-facilities. for meetings and for meetings and

-activities. activities.
+Economic Environmental Social Cultural Negative Community Halls are supported by a small ratepayer base which might not be able to bear future costs of upgrading a large number of facilities.
+None identified.
+Community halls might be underutilised due to their location is very small settlements that have a variety of community buildings for meetings and activities.
+Community halls might be under-utilised due to their location is very small settlements that have a variety of community buildings for meetings and activities.
 Positive None identified.
 None identified.
-Community halls Community halls

-provide opportunities provide opportunities

-for community for community

-engagement and engagement and

-encourage encourage

-community led community led

-development. development.

-Community halls are

-used for Civil Defence

-emergencies and

-support townships

-resilience planning.
+Community halls provide opportunities for community engagement and encourage community led development.
+Community halls provide opportunities for community engagement and encourage community led development.
+Community halls are used for Civil Defence emergencies and support townships resilience planning.